syntax-syndicate/plakar-backup-platform/CRYPTOGRAPHY.md

 Q1: is it a safe scheme ?
+Q2: is AES256-GCM the most appropriate mode ?
-Q2: how to generate a safe nounce for the subkey block as to ensure there is no reuse ?
+Q3: how to generate a safe nounce for the subkey block as to ensure there is no reuse ?

 ### Decryption